-• To promote a stable development of public finances, mechanisms should be applied to promote the resilience of budgetary plans and to mitigate the potential impact of fiscal risks.
+- To promote a stable development of public finances, mechanisms should be applied to promote the resilience of budgetary plans and to mitigate the potential impact of fiscal risks.
+Fiscal risks, including contingent liabilities, should be clearly identified, explained and classified by type to inform consideration and debate about the appropriate fiscal policy course adopted in the budget.
+Fiscal risks should also be quantified as far as possible, and the mechanisms for managing these risks should be made explicit and reported in the context of the annual budget. - Longer-term demographic changes and other social and environmental factors can also give rise to major pressures and challenges for the sustainability and inter-generational equity of budgetary policy.
+A report on long-term sustainability of the public finances should be published regularly enough to make an effective contribution to public and political discussion on this subject, and its policy messages both near-term and longer-term should be presented and considered in the budgetary context.

-- Fiscal risks, including contingent liabilities, should be clearly identified, explained and classified by type: e.g. forecasting assumptions; national and international economic risks and scenarios, including uncertainties relating to the economic cycle and internal and external economic imbalances; liabilities and guarantees in the public sector, including public enterprises; potential liabilities in the broader economy, including any implicit support for strategic industries or private-sector pension schemes; risk-sharing and joint financing arrangements with the private sector, including PPPs; implicit guarantees for sub-national debt; risks from natural disasters and other unpredictable events; and longer-term sustainability risks, including those related to publicly-funded pensions and any implicit support for private-sector pensions. - Fiscal risks should also be quantified as far as possible, and the mechanisms for managing these risks should be made explicit and reported alongside the annual budget.
-Such mechanisms should include, as appropriate: adoption of a prudent fiscal stance; adequate fiscal buffers against cyclical volatility; charging market-based fees for the implicit costs associated with liabilities and guarantees; credible repudiation by the government of any perceived responsibility for risks that belong in the private sector; and protected reserve funds for unforeseen events and for longer-term budgetary challenges. - Longer-term demographic changes and other factors can also give rise to major pressures and challenges for budgetary policy: issues such as social security, health care, care for older people, education, energy policy and the structure of the tax base should be considered under this heading.
-A report on long-term sustainability of the public finances should be published regularly (at least once every 3 years), and its policy messages both near-term and longer-term should be presented and considered in the budgetary context.
+10. The integrity and quality of budgetary forecasts, fiscal plans and budgetary implementation should be promoted through rigorous quality assurance including independent audit.

-10. The integrity and quality of budgetary forecasts, fiscal plans and budgetary implementation should be promoted through rigorous, independent quality assurance.
+- The CBA needs to command the confidence of a broad range of stakeholders across government, within parliament and the public, and internationally in the quality and integrity of its budgetary forecasts and fiscal plans and in its ability to manage budgetary implementation and delivery. - In the first instance, governments should invest continually in the skills and capacity of staff to perform their roles effectively whether in the CBA, line ministries or other institutions taking into account national and international experiences, practices and standards. - The credibility of national budgeting including the professional objectivity of economic forecasting, adherence to fiscal rules, longer-term sustainability and handling of fiscal risks - may also be enhanced through independent fiscal institutions or other structured, institutional processes for allowing impartial scrutiny of, and input to, government budgeting.
+An open,

-- The CBA needs to command the confidence of a broad range of stakeholders across government, within parliament and the public, and internationally in the quality and integrity of its budgetary forecasts and fiscal plans and in its ability to manage budgetary implementation and delivery. - In the first instance, governments should invest continually in the skills and capacity of staff to perform their roles effectively whether in the CBA, line ministries or other institutions including by reference to current international standards and norms. - The credibility of national budgeting including economic forecasting, adherence to fiscal rules, longer-term sustainability and handling of fiscal risks - can also be enhanced through independent fiscal institutions or other structured, institutional processes for allowing objective scrutiny of, and input to, government budgeting.
-An open, transparent and participative approach to budgeting (see points 4 and 5 above) also promotes the credibility and quality of the budgetary process. - Independent internal audit is an essential safeguard for the quality of integrity of budget processes and financial management, both within the CBA and within line ministries. - The supreme audit institution (SAI) has a fundamental role, as a guardian of the public trust, in ensuring that budgeted resources are used properly.
-A well-functioning SAI should deal authoritatively with all aspects of financial accountability.
-As regards efficiency and value for money, both the internal and external control systems should have a role in auditing the cost-effectiveness of individual programmes and in assessing the quality of performance accountability and governance frameworks more generally.
+- transparent and participative approach to budgeting (see points 4 and 5 above) also promotes the credibility and quality of the budgetary process. - Independent internal audit is an essential safeguard for the quality of integrity of budget processes and financial management within all ministries and public agencies. - The supreme audit institution (SAI) has a fundamental role, as an independent guardian of the public trust, in assuring the proper use of budgeted resources.
+A well-functioning SAI should deal authoritatively with all aspects of financial accountability, including through its audit reports which should be published in a timely manner, relevant for the budgetary cycle.
+As regards efficiency and value for money, both the internal and external control systems should have a role in auditing the cost-effectiveness of individual programmes and in assessing the quality of performance accountability and governance frameworks more generally (see also point 8 above).